wilsonmar/wilsonmar.github.io/_posts/2018-08-02-salesforce-project-plans.md

 ## 1. Engagement

 Who's involved?
 When and How do we meet?
+Where do we store our notes?

 What are our hopes and concerns?